Left Socialist-Revolutionaries: Attitude towards the Constituent Assembly and the Third Congress of Soviets

 Despite initially defending the convocation of the Russian Constituent Assembly, the number of its delegates to it was low.

 Partly their low presence on the Socialist Revolutionary lists was due to the youth and lack of experience of many of its future members, which made them seem unsuitable candidates to represent the party.
 The Left SRs wanted to approve extensive political and social changes in the assembly, but had no intention of submitting to parliamentary procedures to achieve its revolutionary objectives, as was the case with the Bolsheviks.
 Even the most moderate of the Left SR leaders were only willing to tolerate the existence of the Assembly as long as they did not oppose the new system of government that emerged from the October Revolution.
 From the party's point of view, the Assembly should limit itself to little more than endorsing the workers and peasants government created in the revolution and in no case would it be allowed to oppose the government of the Soviets, being threatened with dissolution if this happened.

-Their candidate to preside over the Assembly, Maria Spiridonova, also supported by the Bolsheviks, was defeated by the Conservative delegate candidate, Victor Chernov by 244 votes to 153).
-Following the Assembly's rejection of the government motion (the “Declaration of the Rights of Working and Exploited Peoples”), that included the legislation approved until then by the Sovnarkom and limited its activity to establishing the bases for a socialist transformation, the Bolshevik and Left SR deputies left the session.
+Their candidate to preside over the Assembly, Maria Spiridonova, also supported by the Bolsheviks, was defeated by the SR leader, Victor Chernov by 244 votes to 153.
+Following the Assembly's rejection of the government motion (the "Declaration of the Rights of Working and Exploited Peoples"), that included the legislation approved until then by the Sovnarkom and limited its activity to establishing the bases for a socialist transformation, the Bolshevik and Left SR deputies left the session.
 Despite the last-minute doubts of the Left SR commissioners, the Assembly was dissolved the next day (19).
 Both the party's bases and its delegates to the Third Congress of Soviets, generally approved the action.
 For the Left SRs, the Assembly had lost its original function because the measures expected of it had already been enacted by the Sovnarkom.

 In this Third Congress of Soviets, which brought together soldiers and workers with peasants for the first time, the Left SRs supported the Bolshevik position against that of the Right SRs and managed to defeat the rightist's motions to debate land management.
 But the leftists became increasingly dependent on Lenin's party and lost their political power base by approving the union of the soviets, as the peasant section was now subordinated to that of the workers and soldiers, controlled by the Bolsheviks.
 In exchange for accepting the union of the congresses, the left socialist revolutionaries had achieved the Bolshevik acceptance of the socialization of land (instead of the expropriation that the Bolsheviks proposed and would later carry out), which the new Unified Congress approved by 376 votes out of 533.